AckeeDevOps/gitlabci-templates/templates/backend/nodejs/cloud_functions/README.md

-# Prefabs for Firebase Cloud Function
+# Prefabs for Firebase Cloud Functions

 These prefabs are meant to be used during with Firebase Cloud Functions.
 They rely on following